 A study conducted by Columbia University found that smokers were twice as likely as nonsmokers to relapse within three years.
 A hypothesis behind the increased risk of relapse among smokers is that smoking is often associated with negative behaviors.
 Those who have smoked while they drank alcohol or consumed drugs in the past have formed a strong association between smoking and their addiction, even if they do not realize it.
-For many in recovery, smoking can trigger their addiction
+For many in recovery, smoking can trigger their substance use.

 In the past, clinicians believed that asking patients to quit smoking during recovery was too difficult.
 But as new studies continue to link smoking to relapse, opinions in the substance abuse field are starting to shift.

 If you or a loved one is struggling with alcoholism or drug addiction, we are here to help.
 Reach out to Mountainside by calling 888 833 4676.